AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 Content requests are automatically collected server-side at the edge of Adobe Experience Manager as a Cloud Service, via automated analysis of the log files originating from the AEM as a Cloud Service CDN.
 This is done by isolating the requests returning HTML `(text/html)` or JSON `(application/json)` content from the CDN, and based on several inclusion and exclusion rules detailed below.
 A content request occurs independently from the returned content being served from the CDN caches or the content going back to the origin of the CDN (AEM's dispatchers).

 The Real Use Monitoring service , the client-side collection, offers a more precise reflection of interactions, ensuring a reliable measure of website engagement.
 This gives customers advanced insights into their page traffic and performance.
-While this is beneficial for both customers who use either the Adobe managed CDN or a non-Adobe managed CDN.
-In addition, automatic traffic reporting can now be enabled for customers using a non-Adobe managed CDN, thus removing the need to share any traffic reports with Adobe.
+While this is beneficial for all customers, it offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

 For customers that bring their own CDN on top of AEM as a Cloud Service, server-side reporting will result in numbers that cannot be used to compare with the licensed content requests.
-With Real Use Monitoring (see link), customers can benefit from simplified traffic reporting, as Adobe now directly integrates the Page Views, eliminating the need for separate reports during renewal cycles.
+With Real Use Monitoring (see link),Adobe can reflect a reliable measure of website engagement.

 ## Server-side Collection {#serverside-collection}